Design for Impact

 THE PROBLEM

-The lack of Design for Impact's (DFI) project structure is distracting volunteers from focusing on the client's problem.
+Design for Impact's (DFI) lack of project structure distracts volunteers from focusing on the client's problem.
 As a result, the volunteers spend valuable time during the project trying to figure out the process instead of effectively addressing the client's problem.

 Design for Impact (DFI) is a volunteer organization that helps nonprofits increase their impact by utilizing volunteer UX design and industry professionals.
 DFI’s mission also includes the impact on volunteers through opportunities to gain real experience in UX design.
 With experience in UX design the volunteers can get a career or expand their career in UX and also use what they learned to provide impact in their community.
 The DFI community was created to magnify impact beyond what the Founder could achieve alone.